Taking you to a number of waypoints around the city, the tours will:

 give you a glimpse of what Coventry was like during the Middle Ages

-introduce the people associated with the city – from townsfolk and merchants to noblemen and royalty and everyone in between!
+introduce you to the people associated with the city – from townsfolk and merchants to noblemen and royalty, and everyone in between!

 tell the story of how Coventry became an important royal residence for King Henry VI and Queen Margaret of Anjou in the 1450s

 unearth some of the medieval artefacts recently discovered by archaeologists

 reveal exquisite documents that provide a fascinating insight into the social, working, religious and administrative life of the city’s inhabitants

 enable you to identify your whereabouts on John Speed’s 1610 map of the medieval city

 encourage you to deepen and enrich your knowledge of medieval Coventry by spending time in the places seen or referred to on the tour:

 We’ll be commissioning some research to find out what people think of the digital tours initiative and to involve them in deciding on tour content.
 If you’d like to participate, please contact Amanda Kay by emailing firstname.lastname@example.org.